11am onwards, 1 January 2023

-Kids' fun run, the Nipper Knacker (free, carrots as prizes); Ladies most welcome for the ladies' race - the Knicker Knacker, while men will feel a punishment in their gonads, during the Knacker Cracker!
+Kids' fun run, the Nipper Knacker; Ladies most welcome for the ladies' race - the Knicker Knacker, while men will feel a punishment in their gonads, during the Knacker Cracker!

 The Knacker Cracker was voted Britain's best trail race